7 Low-Tech and Cheap Summer Activities for Kids

 Give younger kids sheets of cardboard or boxes and they’ll come up with all sorts of ways to use them.
 Slides, “cars”, forts, puppet show theaters – my kids even made “office” cubicles out of them.
 Just set a no climbing rule and do any cutting yourself.

-Set aside an area in the garage or basement for the kids to paint, wallpaper or “repair”.
+Find an area in the garage or basement that you don’t mind if the kids paint, wallpaper or “repair”.
 Give them plastic tools, paper scraps, some non-toxic paint, glue and brushes and let them have at it.
 Looks really…interesting…but like childhood, it won’t last forever.

 Driveways, sidewalks, big chalk boards or walls painted with chalk board paint are irresistible canvases for kids.
 Buy chalks in different sizes and colors and put them in buckets (another attractive “adult” thing for kids) for toting and storage.

 If you have the room, fill one of your kitchen base cabinets with kid friendly stuff.
-They love playing with plastic storage containers, old pots and pans, spoons and other “adult” stuff.
+Or keep a box of plastic storage containers, old pots and pans, spoons and other kitchen gadgets nearby.
+They love playing with “adult” stuff.